 When I joined, there were two UI style guides supporting each of the products.
 These style guides were built in a way that focused on going to market quickly, but overtime were bloated with unused components and were very difficult to maintain.
-The end goal was to build a well documented design system with a robust UI component library for the design team, a set of ready to use UI elements in code for the engineering team and for it to become the source of truth for the whole team.
+The end goal was to build a well documented design system with a robust UI component library for the design, a set of ready to use UI elements in code for the engineering team and for it to become the source of truth for the whole team.
 This would allow us to improve our efficiency, consistency and collaboration as we scaled by building a unified platform.

 I began by meeting with the UI team who maintained the style guides for each platform and learned that these libraries had shared components, but lacked consistency.
 Colors, icons, typography, etc. were all over the place and most were not made to accessibility standards.
 I proceeded to audit both products and made a list to identify the differences and similarities between the two products.
 Since the style-guide supporting Perform had the most up to date UI components, we decided to use it as the foundation for the future design system.

 Along with the UI team, we created a component prioritization checklist to identify and prioritize which components we would work on first and make sure all the changes we were planning to make worked well in both products.
 I led the creation of all of these new components in Adobe XD that included: Icons, color palette, forms and buttons, typography styles, along with many other components.
-Besides making sure these components and colors were accessible, we redefined Glint's design principles to
+Besides making sure these components and colors were accessible, we redefined Glint's design principles to reflect our latest thinking.

 Glint's UI Kit served as a solid starting point to define each component and help with the effort of unifying both products.
 Below you can see a couple of the components.